 Input bays normally control input channels, however, they can have other functions mapped to them depending on how the console is being used.
-For example, you can map the bus masters, graphic EQ bands, matrix mix sources, aux bus contribtions, and more to the input faders.
+For example, you can map the bus masters, graphic EQ bands, matrix mix sources, aux bus contributions, and more to the input faders.

 The input bay vistonics touch screen areas normally show eight channel-strip processing blocks for the eight corresponding faders.
-You can touch those processing blocks to focus the VST section (bottom part of screen populated with encoders and buttons) on that selection.

 The input bay VST areas normally show Aux 1 and 2 contributions, though the functions of these encoders are also determined by the input channel VISTONICS button group.

-The Master Bay contains asignable faders for the bus masters, plus the mix master (L, R, C) faders and the assignable monitor fader.
+The Master Bay contains assignable faders for the bus masters, plus the mix master (L, R, C) faders and the assignable monitor fader.

-The Master Bay touch screen default display is an overview of metering for all input and output channels, as well as an as system message area and cue list.
+The Master Bay touch screen default display is an overview of metering for all input and output channels, as well as system message area and cue list.

 The Master Bay VST area's default mapping is the first 16 bus masters.
-The next eight masters can be accessed with the [PAGE 2] button in the Master Bay VISTONICS button group.
+The next 16 masters can be accessed with the [PAGE 2] button in the Master Bay VISTONICS button group.